christiang7/ToText/Scripts/rss-feed-reinsert.md

 ## Featuress

 This program can only save web articles, not files for read it later.
-There exist options to choose in which place the tabs should be stored.
+There are options to choose in which place the tabs should be stored.

 ## Infos